grassrootseconomics/docs.grassecon.org/docs/edu/training.md

     6. [https://www.youtube.com/watch?time_continue=2&v=stup1F8R0gg&feature=emb_logo](https://www.youtube.com/watch?time_continue=2&v=stup1F8R0gg&feature=emb_logo)

-### Basic CIC Usage
+### Basic CAV Usage

-A core principle of CICs is that community members have more goods and services to offer each other than they have national currency to buy them; that there is the potential for an abundance of both supply and demand that the community can fulfill for itself, **if** they had an adequate medium of exchange.
+A core principle of CAVs is that community members have more goods and services to offer each other than they have national currency to buy them; that there is the potential for an abundance of both supply and demand that the community can fulfill for itself, **if** they had an adequate medium of exchange.

-Humanitarian organizations may purchase, create and distribute a CIC in order to support local trade during a crisis response.
-While community groups may create their own CIC in order to establish a local credit to stabilize and grow their economy and to facilitate local projects.
+Humanitarian organizations may purchase, create and distribute a CAV in order to support local trade during a crisis response.
+While community groups may create their own CAV in order to establish a local credit to stabilize and grow their economy and to facilitate local projects.

 ### Resource Mapping

-A CIC that is issued based on the sole backing of chapati and spent only on flour then re-spent on chapati alone may not help you prepare for a wedding or plan a community garden.
-Looking at the full (and potential) list of goods and services on offer and demand in a community and planning how a CIC will flow through those resources is very important.
+A CAV that is issued based on the sole backing of chapati and spent only on flour then re-spent on chapati alone may not help you prepare for a wedding or plan a community garden.
+Looking at the full (and potential) list of goods and services on offer and demand in a community and planning how a CAV will flow through those resources is very important.
 Understanding which of those resources are available locally and which are imported - as well as which are sold locally and which are exported will ultimately provide a roadmap toward a sustainable market.

 What defines local or community?
 What would happen if everyone in your community had a job?
 Is there enough work on farms, roads, houses and so on to give everyone security and full employment?
 If a community can come together with both their needs and abilities and resources this is possible.